prakharcode/prakharcode.github.io/_posts/2018-06-08-Phase 1 Check.md

 # Next Up?

-After winding up my work of first phase, I'll work with my mentor to get a successful final evaluation and refine all the code written till now.
+After winding up my work of the first phase, I'll work with my mentor to get a successful final evaluation and refine all the code written till now.
 I'll document all the necessary work and try to refactor as much as possible.
 Laying down a path for the successful completion of the second phase is also among these tasks.